andrewbutterfield/CS4098-2017/Product-Backlog.md

 A file that contains records, each with four components:
 2 drug names of drugs with a DDI, an indicator that states if the DDI is good or bad, and a time limit within which the DDI is effective.
+The time limit is specified as two parts: a number, and a time unit.
+The format to be used for this file is a CSV spreadsheet with five columns: drug1, drug2, indicator, number, time-unit.
 * `Identify Sequential DDIs`
 A sequential DDI is one that arises because the PML contains a workflow in which the dispensing of one drug is always followed afterwards by the dispensing of another drug, that has an known interaction with the first.
 This feature should identify the drugs involved and the name of the smallest enclosing PML `sequence` construct.
 * `Identify Parallel DDIs`